codurance/site/_posts/2017-11-26-setting-up-intellij-for-rust.md

 ![picture of clippy from microsoft word](http://images.dailytech.com/nimage/19706_Clippy3.jpg)

-Clippy is... clippy but for rust.
+Clippy is... clippy but for Rust.
 It will make suggestions about improvements to be made to your code.
-The only difference between clippy and rust's clippy is that rust's clippy is actually useful.
+The only difference between clippy and Rust's clippy is that Rust's clippy is actually useful.

 1.  `rustup toolchain install nightly`
 2.  `rustup run nightly cargo install clippy`